lfovia/NRVQA-NSTSS/README.md

     number={},
     pages={5612-5624},}

 This is a two-step approach i.e. spatiotemporal feature extraction followed by regression against subjective quality scores.
-To evaluate the performance of this approach on a given video quality assessment (VQA) dataset, we advise you to follow the following steps.
+To evaluate the performance of this approach on a given video quality assessment (VQA) dataset, we advise to follow the following steps.

 Step1: Feature extraction using functions in FeatureExtraction folder.